simonmichael/hledger/doc/relnotes.md

 Fixes

+- hledger-web register no longer shows blank From/To accounts (broken since 1.33).
+  (Henning Thielemann, [#2227]

 - Autocompletions now work in newly created account fields. [#2215]

 - Bash shell completions are now up to date. [#986]